-Even at a glance, it’s easy for a would-be footwear buyer to be overwhelmed by the dozens of types of boots for men available today.
-But with just a little help from this guide, we’re sure that you’ll be able to find the right type to effortlessly match your style.
+It’s easy to be overwhelmed by the dozens of types of boots available for men today.
+But with just a little help from this guide, you’ll be able to find the right type that effortlessly matches your own personal style.

-Instead of creating an exhaustive list of every style of boots for men, we’ve kept this guide focused on the types of boots that the average guy might encounter; our apologies to any sailors, equestrians, or jungle explorers out there reading this.
+In this guide, we’ve focused on the types of boots that the average guy might encounter and be interested in wearing.
+Our apologies to any sailors, equestrians, or jungle explorers out there reading this.

-After a brief history of the boot, we’ll give recommendations for brands and specific models we especially like.
+You’ll find everything from casual to dressy, work tough to plush and comfy, and boots of every height, among the dozen plus styles highlighted.
+After a brief origin story or description of the boot, we’ll give recommendations for brands and specific models we especially like.

 So, let’s get started, shall we?